NasuPanda/mnemos-web/docs/views/NewOrEditItem.md

   - 📋 "Paste Image Here" area - supports pasting clipboard images with Ctrl+V/Cmd+V
 - **Image Management**: Individual remove buttons (×) for each image, "Clear All" button
 - When the user clicks "Show answer," display text, url, and images in a separated interface.
-- Images displayed in separate "Answer Images" section with numbered buttons
+- Images displayed in separate "Answer Images" section with single button showing count that opens **ImageViewerModal**

 ### Image Upload Interface
 Each image field (Problem Images, Answer Images) contains: